Graphical Finite Population Sampling

-A variation of a greedy best-first search approach is presented in this subsection to explore an optimal design.
+A variation of a greedy best-first search approach is presented to search for an optimal design.
 It begins with the initialization of auxiliary variables: $x$ for constructing FIP and $z$ for evaluating designs.
-An initial design is then established based on FIP, serving as the starting point for the optimization process.
+An initial design is then established based on the FIP, serving as the starting point for the optimization process.

 The algorithm proceeds through several iterations, say $\Lambda$, where in each cycle, $N_{node}$ number of new candidate designs are generated by modifying the last design based on Algorithm \ref{Al2}.
 This modification ensures the exploration of diverse configurations.
-Each new generated design undergoes evaluation based on predefined criterion, denoted as $C(\theta_z=Z,\bm{p})$.
+Each newly generated design undergoes evaluation based on a predefined criterion, denoted as $C(\theta_z=Z,\bm{p})$.
 At the beginning, the initial design is considered the best design.
 Whenever a superior design is identified, it replaces the previous best design.

-Two critical sets are set up during this process: the open set and the closed set.
-The open set maintains designs that are yet to be explored, prioritizing them based on their associated costs.
+Two critical sets are established during this process: the open set and the closed set.
+The open set maintains designs, prioritized by their costs, that are yet to be explored.
 In contrast, the closed set keeps track of designs that have already been evaluated, ensuring that the algorithm does not redundantly process the same design multiple times.
 Throughout the iterations, the algorithm tracks the most effective design.
-Then the set of potential designs is managed to retain only the most promising candidates, replacing less efficient designs when necessary.
+Afterwards, the set of potential designs is managed to retain only the most promising candidates, replacing less efficient designs when necessary.
 This management ensures a focus on the most viable options for further refinement.

-After all iterations are completed, the algorithm outputs the best design discovered, representing the optimal configuration according to the defined criterion.
+After all iterations are completed, the algorithm returns the best design found, representing the optimal configuration according to the defined criterion.
 For further details, refer to Algorithm \ref{alg:optimize_design}.